cwbicknese/COP-3003-FinalProject/README.md

 Spells:

 The player can cast 2 spells currently.

 Press "F" to shoot a fire ball forward.
-Costs 10 MP.
-This damages enemies equal to the player's attack stat minus the enemy's defense stat.
+This costs 10 MP.
+This deals damage equal to the player's attack stat minus the enemy's defense stat.

 Press "I" to surround the player in ice.
-Costs 20 MP.
+This costs 20 MP.
 This is a close-range spell that deals damage equal to half of the player's attack stat, and ignores the enemy's defense.

 Enemies: